Assad renews offensive as missile strikes raise escalation risk

 However, Israel has previously carried out strikes in Syria to stop Assad’s ally Iran getting stronger there or transferring weapons to the Lebanese group Hezbollah, and there is widespread speculation in Israel that it was behind the attack.

 Israel’s Intelligence Minister Israel Katz would not comment on the strikes, but added that Israel “has made it unequivocally clear at all levels that it will not allow an Iranian front in Syria to be established”.

 A spokesman for Israel’s military said it would not comment on foreign reports.
+But Amos Yadlin, a former head of Israeli military intelligence, said Israel was likely behind the strikes.

+“Israel has to decide: ‘are we confronting Iran in Syria before they have the full advanced weapons capabilities’ ... or do we wait ... let them build a huge military capability in Syria and meet them in a future war and pay a very high price?”

 Diplomats have warned of a possible major escalation between Israel and Iran in Syria as Assad and his allies take more territory from rebels.